-I thank my childhood friends A.K.
-Chinnaiyah (Talloh), S. Thiruvengadam (Permas Estate), the late M. Gunasegaram (Kampar MIC leader).
-Had it not been for their support and effort, I would have neither had the poportunity at 17 years to climb the Penang Hill nor serve under the leadership of Tunku Abdul Rahman, Tun Sambanthan and Tan Sri Manickavasagam.

-It is not just I; it is my whole family that cannot farget Nethaji.
-I got my eldest son Rev Denison married to Ms Rose three years ago on January 23" which is Nethaji's birthday.
-Through this gesture I have made all my family members to I have made all my family members to remember Nethaji every year.
-The memories of that day are still fresh in my mind.
-Dato' VL, Kanthan garlanded the newlywed couple and blessed them.
-There were also talks given on Nethaji that day.
+Meeting Nethoji was the most important influence has transformed me into a as well(Permas Estate), the late M. Gunasequram (Kampar MIC leader).
+Had it not been for their support and effort.
+I would have neither had the opportunity at 17 years to climb the Penang Hill nor serve under the cannot foraet Nethaii.
+I aat my eldest son Rev Denison married to Ms Rose is Netholi's birthday.
+Through this gesture I have made all my family members to remember Nethaji every year.
+The memories of that day are still fresh in my newly-wed couple and blessed them.
+There were also talks given on Nethaji